szxbo/Sentiment-Analysis/README.md

 To get started with this project, follow the steps below:

 1. Clone the repository to your local machine.
-2. Install the required dependencies by running `pip install -r requirements.txt`.
+2. Install the required dependencies by running `pip install .`.
 3. Run the `main()` function to perform sentiment analysis on test sentences or a book.

 ## Code Overview